 Why These Requirements?

-As mentioned above, the AdvoConnection Directory is first and foremost a tool intended to meet the needs of patients and caregivers.
+The Umbra Health Advocacy (formerly AdvoConnection) Directory is intended to first and foremost meet the needs of patients and caregivers.
 Even though it is also a great marketing tool for advocates, that is its secondary purpose.

-Because the AdvoConnection Directory takes its responsibility seriously to showcase only professionals, we have developed these requirements.
-Of course, meeting these requirements does not guarantee an advocate or care manager will succeed in private practice.
-But having met the requirements at least showcases a professional approach.
+We take our responsibility to showcase only professionals who are prepared and qualified to serve clients seriously.
+That’s why we have developed these requirements.
+We know that meeting these requirements does not guarantee an advocate or care manager will succeed in private practice, but it’s a great professional foundation that sets you up well.

 How We Vet Applicants

-Requirements / Criteria for a Listing in the AdvoConnection Directory
+Requirements / Criteria for a Listing in the Umbra Health Advocacy (formerly AdvoConnection) Directory

 Your Track Record

 This is a simple web search on your name and location to see what pops up.
 This is exactly what a potential client would do, so we just make sure there isn’t some glaring reason you should not be listed.
-If, for example, your LinkedIn listing mentions that you own a pizza shop – well – that’s not exactly the track record that will be useful to you, a patient – or the AdvoConnection Directory.
+If, for example, your LinkedIn listing mentions that you own a pizza shop – well – that’s not exactly the track record that will be useful to you, a patient.

 Your Web Presence

-Beyond the random information we might find about you (including your grandkids’ birthday parties on Facebook?) we want to see a professional web presence that speaks specifically to your advocacy or care management work.
-Again, this is what a potential client will do – search for information about you to satisfy himself you are trustworthy and can help.
+Beyond the random information we might find about you, we want to see a professional web presence that speaks specifically to your advocacy or care management work.
+Again, this is what a potential client will do – search for information about you to make sure that you are trustworthy and can help them.